prifall/airbnb-clone-laravel-flutter/README.md

 ## 🌍 Overview

 **MoonBnb** is a production-ready Airbnb-style clone that goes beyond just property rentals.
-It is a full-featured travel marketplace supporting multiple booking verticals — from hotels and vacation spaces to guided tours, car rentals, boat charters, and events.
+It is a full-featured travel marketplace supporting multiple booking verticals: from hotels and vacation spaces to guided tours, car rentals, boat charters, and events.

 The platform ships with:
 - A **PHP/Laravel** web application with multiple homepage layouts